 Born in Tottori, Jiro Taniguchi began to work as assistant of the mangaka Kyota Ishikawa.
 He made his manga debut in 1972 with 'Kareta Heya' ('The Barren Room').
 Taniguchi draws inspiration from French and Belgian comics and his work varies from action to Buddhist-like meditation.
-From 1976 to 1979 he created several hard-boiled comics with the scenarist Natsuo Sekigawa, such as 'City Without Defense', 'The Wind of the West is White' and 'Lindo 3'.
+Since 1976 he has worked on a regular base with scriptwriter Natsuo Sekikawa, starting with hard-boiled comics such as 'City Without Defense', 'The Wind of the West is White', 'Lindo 3' and 'Trouble Is My Business'.

 From 1984 to 1991, Tanigushi and Sekikawa produced the series 'Botchan No Jidai' ('The Times of Botchan'), in which they profiled Japanese literary classics of the Meiji period (1864-1912).
 In 1985 they came with 'Kaikei Shuten' ('Hotel Harbour View').
 In the early 1980s Taniguchi also collaborated with scriptwriter Carib Marley on stories about gangsters and detectives, including 'Knuckle Wars' (1982).